Abies alba: Chemistry and pharmacology

 The bark and wood of silver fir are rich in antioxidative polyphenols.
 Six phenolic acids were identified (gallic, homovanillic, protocatechuic, p-hydroxybenzoic, vanillic and p-coumaric), three flavonoids (catechin, epicatechin and catechin tetramethyl ether) and eight lignans (taxiresinol, 7-(2-methyl-3,4-dihydroxytetrahydropyran-5-yloxy)-taxiresinol, secoisolariciresinol, lariciresinol, hydroxymatairesinol, isolariciresinol, matairesinol and pinoresinol).

 The extract from the trunk was shown to prevent atherosclerosis in guinea pigs and to have cardioprotective effect in isolated rat hearts.
 Silver fir wood extract was found to reduce the post-prandial glycemic response (concentration of sugar in the blood after the meal) in healthy volunteers.

 Uses

 In Roman times the wood was used to make wooden casks to store and transport wine and other substances.

 A resinous essential oil can be extracted.
 This pine-scented oil is used in perfumes, bath products, and aerosol inhalants.
 Its branches (including the leaves, bark and wood) were used for production of spruce beer.

 Silver fir is the species first used as a Christmas tree, but has been largely replaced by Nordmann fir (which has denser, more attractive foliage), Norway spruce (which is much cheaper to grow), and other species.
+When cultivated on Christmas Tree plantations, the tree naturally forms a symmetrical conical shape.
+The trees are full and dense with a resinous fragrance, and are known to be one of the longest lasting after being cut.
+As well as in its native area, it is also grown on Christmas tree plantations in the northeast region of North America spanning New England in the USA to the Maritime Provinces of Canada.

-The wood is strong, lightweight, light-colored, fine grained, even-textured and long fibered.
+The wood is strong, lightweight, light-coloured, fine grained, even-textured and long fibred.
 The timber is mainly used as construction wood, furniture, plywood, pulpwood and paper manufacture.

 The honeydew which is produced by aphids sitting on the silver fir is collected by honey bees.
 The resulting honey is marketed as "fir honey".